khidhirakmal/the-meat-guy/README.md

 ### Features

 - User authentication and authorization.
-- Browse and search for meat products by category.
+- Unauthorized access management.
-- Add products to the shopping cart.
+- Filter meat products by category.
-- Review and edit the shopping cart.
+- Add/Remove products to/from the shopping cart.
 - Secure checkout process with Stripe integration.
 - Order history and tracking.